LJH-LBJ/vllm-omni/docs/contributing/metrics.md

 You can use these logs to monitor system health, debug performance, and analyze request-level metrics as described above.

+## Metrics Scope: Offline vs Online Inference

+For **offline inference** (batch mode), the summary includes both system-level metrics (aggregated across all requests) and per-request metrics.
+In this case, `e2e_requests` can be greater than 1, reflecting multiple completed requests in a batch.

+For **online inference** (serving mode), the summary is always per-request. `e2e_requests` is always 1, and only request-level metrics are reported for each completion.

+---

 ## Parameter Details

 | Field                     | Meaning                                                                                       |